 Things to do

-- If you are new to the City of Boroondara and looking at Primary School options, the Department of Education and Training will provide you with all the information you need to help enrol your child.
+- If you are new to the City of Boroondara and looking at Primary School options, the Victorian Government will provide you with all the information you need to help enrol your child.

 - School is a big transition for your child.
 Visit Raising Children Network to understand school and learning.

 - Look into before and after school care options if you require it.

 - Enrol in one of the many children’s programs at one of our local leisure centres.

 - As your child gets older, you will start looking in to Secondary School options.
 Gather information about schools, visit open days and talk to key staff.
 The transition from primary to secondary school is an important time in children’s education.

 - Attend one of the parent information session.

 - Join the Boroondara Library Service to access books and online resources on parenting, health and learning.

 - Visit our Reading advice for early primary 5 to 8 years page to find book recommendations and programs.